ghana01/demo/README.md

 # demo
-this is my repo for learning github and git means just for practice
+this is my repo for learning github and git means just for the practice